adampngys/gymclassbot/README.md

 # gymclassbot
-This bot automatically logs on to the gym-class website, finds the desired class and registers for it.
+This bot automatically logs on to the True Fitness class reservation website, finds the desired class and registers for it.